Taal, Batangas, the Philippines

 And he had learned to love, I know not why, for this in such as him seemed strange of mood.
 But thus it was and though in solitude’s small part the nipped affections have to grow, in him this glowed when all beside had ceased to glow.

-When the day is dying, it bleeds in crimson.
-This is called the “golden hour” – when the sun hangs low over the horizon, casting its refracted rays horizontally through the atmosphere.
-The stately Basilica de San Martin de Tours, its massive coral stone facade squarely facing the afternoon sun, is the perfect canvas for this painting of light.
+As the day was dying, it bled in crimson.
+This was the “golden hour” – when the sun hung low over the horizon, casting its refracted rays horizontally through the atmosphere.
+The stately Basilica de San Martin de Tours, its massive coral stone facade squarely facing the afternoon sun, was the perfect canvas for this painting of light.
 Gazing at the church through this rose-colored shimmer, I remembered you, my first love.

 You opened my eyes to Beauty.
 I remembered you said, “One sees not with his eyes but through his eyes.
 One sees with his mind.”